github/docs/content/account-and-profile/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile.md

 - You have opened a pull request or issue in the repository.
 - You have starred the repository.

+{% note %}

+**Note:** If commits are made to an organization that uses SSO, when you view your profile in a state where you are logged in to GitHub, but not SSO authenticated, you will not see your contributions on your profile even if you have private contributions enabled.

+However, if you are logged out of GitHub entirely, you should see all your contributions correctly.

+{% endnote %}

 ## Common reasons that contributions are not counted

 {% data reusables.pull_requests.pull_request_merges_and_contributions %}